jguamie/system-design/notes/google-file-system.md

 * Clients only cache metadata.
 Clients stream huge files or have working sets too large to be cached.
 ### Chunk Size
 * Files are divided into fixed-size 64 GB chunks.
 Each chunk is identified by a globally-unique 64 bit chunk handle.
-* Large chunk size reduces client interactions with the master.
+* Large chunk sizes reduce client interactions with the master.
 Reads and writes on the same chunk only require one initial request to the master for chunk location info.
 ### Metadata
 * The metadata consists of file and chunk namespaces, access control information, file-to-chunk mappings, and chunk locations (on all replicas).
 * All metadata is available in master's memory.